Lara: Isn't she beautiful? I'm falling in love all over again. Zip: You say that to all the ruins.

 Blade on a Stick: Takamoto wields his piece of Excalibur like this.
 Once she's defeated him, Lara is quick to dispatch of the stick.

 Blatant Item Placement: Notably, this is the only game in the series so far that averts this.
-Ammunition and medkits are not strewn around the environment, being only available by looting them off the bodies of dead enemies.
+Ammunition and medkits are not strewn around the environment(except for the latter in the motorcycle sections), being only available by looting them off the bodies of dead enemies.

 Block Puzzle: Appears, but not with the same frequency as the previous games.